tsduck/tsduck/src/libtsduck/README.txt

 This directory contains all source code for the TSDuck library.

-All header files at this level are part of the public API of the library.
+All header files are part of the public API of the library, with a few exceptions (see below).
 They are installed with the TSDuck development environment.

-Subdirectories:
+Main subdirectories:

+  - base   : Base C++ library, data structures, system support.
+  - crypto : Cryptographic code, mostly extracted from LibTomCrypt.
+  - dtv    : Digital TV classes, transport streams, signalization, tuning.
+  - plugin : Integration of plugins in TSDuck.

+These directories may contain additional subdirectories, either for functional classification or for system-specific purpose.
+In the latter case, the standard subdirectory naming is the following:

   - private : Internal to the library, not part of the public interface.
   - windows : Windows-specific.